 Sakiko works in technology at impactNPO.

 Nicole works in marketing at impactNPO.
-She is also doing postgraduate studies in information technology at the University of Auckland.
+She also works at Microsoft NZ, currently doing a Master in Information Technology and is part of the Velocity team at the University of Auckland.

 Matt works in technology, marketing and strategy at impactNPO.
 He is a consulting professional in the information technology and services industry.
 He graduated from University of Auckland and Massey University.